-Using a circular saw with a dirty blade is like shaving with a dirty razor.
-In both cases, you have to deal with rougher cuts and the potential for more bloodshed.
+Using a circular saw with a dirty blade can lessen the effectiveness of the tool and ultimately set back your project.
 Fortunately, cleaning a saw blade is about as easy as rinsing a razor blade.

 Why You Should Clean a Saw Blade

 Over time, pitch and resins build up on the cutting edges of saw blades.
 This effectively coats the edges, making the blade act as though it is dull.
 Friction and heat increase, cutting is more difficult, and the resulting cut edges are not as clean as they could be.
 While it may seem counterintuitive, dull blades are more dangerous than sharp blades.
 Blades that cut at maximum efficiency reduce the strain on a saw's motor.

 Even if you don’t use your circular saw very often, it's still a good idea to give its blade a quick cleaning two or three times a year.
 Take the opportunity to closely examine the tip of each tooth on the blade.
 If a lot of the teeth are damaged or getting dull, consider sharpening or buying a new one.
 While plain steel saw blades can be sharpened (or at least touched up) with a triangular metal file, blades with carbide-tipped teeth must be professionally sharpened, although it's usually more cost-effective to buy a new blade.